-The functional currency of the syndicate is the US dollar and the presentational currency in which the syndicate reports its results is the US dollar.
+The functional and presentational currency of the syndicate is the US dollar.
 The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for non-dollar denominated transactions and net assets.

 The syndicate deals in four main settlement currencies: US dollars, sterling, Canadian dollars and euros.
 Transactions in all currencies are converted to US dollars on initial recognition and revalued at the reporting date.
 Remaining foreign exchange risk is still actively managed as described below.